Luxury carmakers chase India's young, female and frugal

 "In India you have to demonstrate a value-for-money proposition ... but 'How can I make sure that the BMW stands a class apart from the other products?' will be the challenge for the (manufacturers)," Majeed told Reuters.

-Luxury car sales fell an annual 14 percent in the financial year that ended in March, as India's lowest economic growth in a decade brought years of rising demand to an end.
+Combined sales at BMW and Mercedes in India fell an annual 11 percent in the nine months to December 2012, according to the most recent data available from the Society of Indian Automobile Manufacturers (SIAM), as India's lowest economic growth in a decade brought years of rising demand to an end.

 Overall car sales fell for the first time in 10 years in 2012, and now to attract Indians who are affluent but lack the vast resources of the super-rich, Mercedes and its rivals are introducing lower-priced models, more of which than ever before will be built in India.